 Over the years, I've been fortunate to collaborate with and learn from some brilliant scientists and medical professionals from diverse backgrounds and a wide range of disciplines.
 These interactions have helped shape the lens through which I look at and think about pathogen sharing.

-I ask questions about the transmission dynamics of zoonotic and vector-borne pathogens, such as:
+I ask questions about transmission dynamics of zoonotic & vector-borne pathogens:

 The new 501(c)3 I co-founded with Dr. Ash Malmlov has launched!

 The mission of Bat Health Foundation is to generate and synthesize data related to bat health to be made freely available and serve as a resource for scientists, medical professionals, and animal health specialists, as well as to provide solutions to protect human, bat, and environmental health.